rakts023/currency-calculator/READEME.md

-This is a currency calculator
+This is a currency calculator1